KeyboardKit/KeyboardKitPro/README.md

 ### 🏳️‍🌈 More Locales

-KeyboardKit pro adds support for more locales:
+KeyboardKit pro adds support for more localized keyboards and services:

+* 🇺🇸 English (US - Default)

 * 🇩🇰 Danish
 * 🇳🇱 Dutch
-* 🇺🇸 English
-* 🇺🇸 English (US)
 * 🇬🇧 English (UK)
 * 🇫🇮 Finnish
+* 🇫🇷 French
 * 🇩🇪 German
 * 🇮🇹 Italian
 * 🇳🇴 Norwegian
+* 🇪🇸 Spanish
 * 🇸🇪 Swedish

 The number of available locales is based on your license.
-Read more below.

-If you use a `SystemKeyboard` these locales will be supported right away.

-New locales are added by demand.
-One new locale is offered free of charge for each new license.

 ### 🔤 More Input Sets